jinhyojin/openvpn-deployment/README.md

 ```

 ## 05. check openvpn connection
-> Check the connection openvpn information on each server
+> Check the connection openvpn information on each server.
-> If there are tun0 and tun2 in the network interface, they are connected
+If there are tun0 and tun2 in the network interface, they are connected.
 ```
 $ ssh openvpn@<openvpn-az1-ip> -i openvpn-az1.key
 or